 American poet and playwright Edna St. Vincent Millay received the Pulitzer Prize for Poetry in 1923, the third woman to win the award for poetry, and was also known for her feminist activism.
 In 1904, her mother Cora officially divorced Millay's father and, with Millay’s two sisters, moved often living in poverty.

-Cora travelled with a trunk full of classic literature, including Shakespeare and Milton, which she read to her children.
+Cora traveled with a trunk full of classic literature, including Shakespeare and Milton, which she read to her children.
 The family settled in a small house on the property of Cora's aunt in Camden, Maine, where Millay would write the first of the poems that would bring her literary fame.
 The three sisters were independent and spoke their minds, which did not always sit well with the authority figures in their lives.
 After graduating Vassar College Millay moved to New York City and continued to write poetry.

 One of Millay’s well-known poems is Dirge Without Music where she writes